froohoo/RoboND-Perception-Project/README.md

 In this exercise, the goal will be to use computer vision to perform the first two steps of the process required to autonomously pick and place mixed items.
 First the solution will take simulated input from an RGBD camera to recognize and identify the items presented in each of 3 scenarios.
 Following identification the solution will compute the locations of each objects centroid and then publish that information to the project for use in path planning and retrieval by the PR2 robot in the simulation.

 ---

-# Required Steps for a Passing Submission:
+### Project Steps / Requirements
+The successful project will complete the following steps and requiremnts:

-1. Extract features and train an SVM model on new objects (see `pick_list_*.yaml` in `/pr2_robot/config/` for the list of models you'll be trying to identify).
+1. Extract features and train an SVM model on new objects.
-2. Write a ROS node and subscribe to `/pr2/world/points` topic.
-This topic contains noisy point cloud data that you must work with.
+2. Write a ROS node and subscribe to the data being fed from the simulated RGBD camera
+3. Since the simulated feed from teh RGBD camera includes noise, a filter should be implemented to remove it.
-3. Use filtering and RANSAC plane fitting to isolate the objects of interest from the rest of the scene.
+4. Utilize necessary filtering and RANSAC plane fitting to isolate the objects of interest from the rest of the scene.
 4. Apply Euclidean clustering to create separate clusters for individual items.
-5. Perform object recognition on these objects and assign them labels (markers in RViz).
+5. Perform object recognition on these objects and assign them labels.
-6. Calculate the centroid (average in x, y and z) of the set of points belonging to that each object.
+6. Calculate the centroid of the set of points belonging to that each object.
-7. Create ROS messages containing the details of each object (name, pick_pose, etc.) and write these messages out to `.yaml` files, one for each of the 3 scenarios (`test1-3.world` in `/pr2_robot/worlds/`).
-[See the example `output.yaml` for details on what the output should look like.](https://github.com/udacity/RoboND-Perception-Project/blob/master/pr2_robot/config/output.yaml)
+7. Create ROS messages containing the details of each object.
-8. Submit a link to your GitHub repo for the project or the Python code for your perception pipeline and your output `.yaml` files (3 `.yaml` files, one for each test world).
-You must have correctly identified 100% of objects from `pick_list_1.yaml` for `test1.world`, 80% of items from `pick_list_2.yaml` for `test2.world` and 75% of items from `pick_list_3.yaml` in `test3.world`.
-9. Congratulations!
-Your Done!

-# Extra Challenges: Complete the Pick & Place
-7. To create a collision map, publish a point cloud to the `/pr2/3d_map/points` topic and make sure you change the `point_cloud_topic` to `/pr2/3d_map/points` in `sensors.yaml` in the `/pr2_robot/config/` directory.
-This topic is read by Moveit!, which uses this point cloud input to generate a collision map, allowing the robot to plan its trajectory.
-Keep in mind that later when you go to pick up an object, you must first remove it from this point cloud so it is removed from the collision map!
-8. Rotate the robot to generate collision map of table sides.
-This can be accomplished by publishing joint angle value(in radians) to `/pr2/world_joint_controller/command`
-9. Rotate the robot back to its original state.
-10. Create a ROS Client for the â€œpick_place_routineâ€ rosservice.
-In the required steps above, you already created the messages you need to use this service.
-Checkout the [PickPlace.srv](https://github.com/udacity/RoboND-Perception-Project/tree/master/pr2_robot/srv) file to find out what arguments you must pass to this service.
-11. If everything was done correctly, when you pass the appropriate messages to the `pick_place_routine` service, the selected arm will perform pick and place operation and display trajectory in the RViz window
-12. Place all the objects from your pick list in their respective dropoff box and you have completed the challenge!
-13. Looking for a bigger challenge?
-Load up the `challenge.world` scenario and see if you can get your perception pipeline working there!
+8. Correctly identify objects in 3 scenarios with the following success rates:
+  * Scenario 1: Identify 100% of the objects correctly (3 of 3 objects presented)
+  * Scenario 2: Identify 80% of the objects correctly (4 of 5 objects presented)
+  * Scneario 3: Identify 75% of the objects correctly (6 of 8 objects presented)

 ## [Rubric](https://review.udacity.com/#!/rubrics/1067/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.